Ten Pillars of Photography

 Chimping means ‘checking image preview’, and is a term inspired by hearing photographers exclaim “Oo!
 Oo!
 Ah!
 Aah!” when they check their previews.
 Hmmm; that tells you something.

 Image preview has been welcomed as one of the best advantages of the digital revolution.
 Many photographers say they benefit from being able to check their previews and make corrections if needed, but they may spend as much time reviewing their images as they do looking through the viewfinder.
 The result is that they miss many shots, break the rhythm of their shooting, and interrupt the concentration they could be applying to the subject.

-Try to reserve your reviewing to rest-breaks and when you’re sure nothing is going on.
+Try to reserve your reviewing to rest-breaks or when you’re sure nothing is going on.
 You don’t have to go as far as some photographers who tape up their screens to break the habit, but turn off the preview (it’s an option available on any decent camera) and you will find you do more photography and get more involved in your subject – and won’t be caught going ape over your camera.
 Listen, if I can go five months of heavy shooting without seeing any pictures (see Ang’s World – 1), you can go five minutes without reviewing.